daniel-p-green/alain-ai-learning-platform/README.md

 </div>

-# ALAIN — Applied Learning AI Notebooks
+# ALAIN: Applied Learning AI Notebooks
-The open‑source “IKEA‑style” instruction layer for AI models.
+The open‑source “IKEA‑style” instructions and assembly layer for AI models.

 Paste any model (Hugging Face, Ollama, LM Studio) → get a runnable, step‑by‑step lesson.
 Export to Jupyter/Colab.
 Run locally or hosted with identical UX.